-I notice there’s quite a gap in your CV.
-Could you tell me about what you were doing during that period?
+I notice there’s quite a gap in your Resume

 It’s fine to acknowledge that it’s been tough finding a job- anybody who’s seen the news in the last three years will know that is true.
 The trick is to be able to say what you’ve been doing while looking for a job.
 If you’ve done any voluntary work while unemployed, now is a great time to bring it up.
-Likewise, if you’ve been learned or improving any skills, whether they’re related to the job you’re applying for or not.
-So long as you can demonstrate that you have been using your time, rather than spending it on the sofa watching daytime TV in your pyjamas, you can turn this question into a plus for you.
+Likewise, if you’ve been learning or improving any

 Why did you leave your last employer?

-The golden rule here is never slag off your previous employer.
+The golden rule here is never to speak negatively about your previous employer.
 It can be tempting- Lord knows it can be tempting, but the interviewer is going to hear every bad word about your last boss as future-you talking about them.